 BP 3120 (I.C.30) recognizes the principle of academic freedom for students and BP 6002 (I.C.31) for faculty.
 These polices are also published in the General Catalog, the Faculty Handbook, and the Student's Guide.
 The Code of Ethics, expressed in BP 6029 (I.C.32) includes the Faculty Statement of Professional Ethics, which states "As educators, faculty members encourage the free pursuit of learning in their students" and "As citizens engaged in a profession that depends upon freedom for its health and integrity, faculty members have a particular obligation to promote conditions of free inquiry and to public understanding of academic freedom."
-Student reports of violations of academic freedom are reported to the vice president for instructional affairs as stipulated by AP 3120 (I.C.35), while AP 6029 calls for reports of faculty violations of academic freedom and code of ethics to be made to the immediate supervisor and appropriate vice president.
-Adherence to the code of ethics is evaluated in point 8 - Professionalismin the Instructional Faculty Evaluation Form (I.C.33).
+Student reports of violations of academic freedom are reported to the vice president for instructional affairs as stipulated by AP 3120 (I.C.35), while AP 6029 calls for reports of faculty violations of academic freedom and code of ethics is evaluated in point 8 - Professionalism-in the Instructional Faculty Evaluation Form (I.C.33).
 The process for reporting violations of the Code of Ethics is found in AP 6029 (I.C.34), which calls for a review process and disciplinary actions if the assessment yields a violation.